How Good Are Circuit Breakers in Avoiding House Fires?

 Electrical wiring, cords, and plugs, switches, and outlets can cause massive damage to your property or your family.
 According to the Electrical Safety Foundation International (ESFI), home electrical fires account for an estimated 51,000 fires each year.
 These fires caused nearly 500 deaths, more than 1,400 injuries, and $1.3 billion in property damage.
+Thankfully, you can take steps to prevent this.
+Let’s discuss how circuit breakers can help you can avoid these consequences.

 Circuit breakers today are engineered to help keep you and your property safe from electrical hazards that were previously undetectable.
 A circuit breaker shuts off power when it detects an issue on a circuit that may lead to an electrical fire or shock.
 To help you better understand how circuit breakers protect your property, here’s a look at different types of circuit breakers.